 Brilliant crust but also added half teaspoon of xanthan gum to hold pastry together… Used it to make a savoury pie!
 Will definitely make again!
 Thank you! - Annette

-Pictures from Readers who have tried this recipe
+Pictures from Readers

 I love that Violet even made a lattice on top of her (peach?) pie from the same dough